In a change to the usual Georgia Rose interviews expert error spotter, Julia Gibbs, about perfect days and, of course

-Jacquie became a chronic alcoholic.
-Although more ‘socially acceptable’ than heroin or crack addiction, alcoholism is no different when it comes to friends and family trying to stop the person they care about from destroying their lives.
-The drug is just as powerful.
+Jacquie had become a chronic alcoholic, and hidden the extent of her alcoholism from me, as people suffering from addictions tend to do.
+Although more ‘socially acceptable’ than heroin or crystal meth addiction, alcoholism is no different in its ability to destroy someone’s life.
 This is a story of Jacquie and me .
 Here we are in 2008 in Las Vegas, and in 2002 in Los Angeles.

-I met the most glamorous rock chick in south-west England in 1993, on the way to a David Lee Roth concert in France.
-Our friendship grew in the days before the internet and mobile phones, despite the fact that we lived a few hours’ travel from each other, and we had countless wonderful times together.
-The most noteworthy, I suppose, were the trips to West Hollywood, when we would spend every evening in The Rainbow ~ the ultimate rockers’ hangout!
+I met the most glamorous rock chick in south-west England in 1993, on a cross-Channel ferry on the way to a David Lee Roth concert in France.
+Our friendship grew in the days before the internet and mobile phones, despite the fact that we lived a few hundred miles from each other – we used to write letters and make phone calls, seems archaic now! – and we had countless wonderful times together.
+The most noteworthy, I suppose, were the trips to West Hollywood, when we would spend every evening in The Rainbow – the ultimate rockers’ hangout!
 Then there was Las Vegas for my birthday, more gigs than I can count, shopping trips in London to buy the clothes we both loved, happy days just visiting each other’s houses and sitting around chatting, or just evenings phoning each other up with a bottle of wine; as we lived so far from each other, we used to call them our ‘girls’ nights in’.

 Jacquie was very beautiful, in fact people used to look at her in the street all the time, but she was the least vain woman I ever knew.
 She’d only ever look in the mirror once before she went out, and that was it.
 Here is another photo of her, this one taken in 2003: